 When we arrive at our ancient woodland camp the kettle will be ready and you can have a hot drink.
 Once you’ve eaten your packed lunch we’ll have a refresher on the plants we’ve collected to make sure that you’ve got the main identification points down.

-From there we will settle in for the afternoon and start cooking the wonderful plants that we’ve collected.
+From there we’ll collect some firewood, settle in for the afternoon and start cooking using the wonderful plants that we’ve collected.
 Everyone gets their own dish to cook and contribute to the banquet.
 We’ll be cooking over open fires in the woods where the temperature is controlled by adding some more firewood!

-In the past we’ve cooked a wide range of culinary treats including nettle soup, ramson & hogweed crostinis, nettle bruschetta, dandelion bhajis, dead nettle pakoras, hogweed and jelly ear spring rolls, ground elder fritatta, nettle sag aloo and many, many more!
+On past foraging courses we’ve cooked a wide range of culinary treats including nettle soup, ramson & hogweed crostinis, nettle bruschetta, dandelion bhajis, dead nettle pakoras, hogweed and jelly ear spring rolls, ground elder fritatta, nettle sag aloo and many, many more!

 With a bit of luck everyone will have their dish ready at the same time and we can sit at our woodland dining table and enjoy the results of our foraging day.